Guslington/falconutil-action/README.md

-****# CrowdStrike Falconutil GitHub Action
+# CrowdStrike Falcon Utility GitHub Action

-This GitHub Action allows you to use CrowdStrike's Falconutil to patch container images with the Falcon Container Sensor directly in your CI/CD pipeline.
+This GitHub Action allows you to use CrowdStrike's Falcon Utility to patch container images with the Falcon Container Sensor directly in your CI/CD pipeline.

 ## Features